gaultier/blog/a_subtle_data_race_in_go.md

 int res = fn();
 ```

 After writing quite a lot of code in C, Zig and Odin, which all do *not* have support for closures, I actually do not miss them.
 I even think they might have been a mistake to have in most languages.
 Every single time I have to deal with code with closures, it is always harder to understand and debug than code without them.
 It can even lead to performance issues due to hidden memory allocations, and makes the compiler quite a bit more complex.
 The code that gives me the most headaches is functions returning functions returning functions...
+And some of these in the chain capture their environment implicitly...
 You get the idea.

 So here's my recommendation for future programming language designers: